salem11111111/SPLQ/README.md

   ```

 **Specific dest+files**
+This Splunk query searches across all indexes (index=*) to look for specific events.
+It filters results so only events where the file name matches any of the listed .lock files — like file1.lock, file2.lock, up to file7.lock and write.lock — are included.
+That’s what the (file_name="..."
+OR file_name="..." …) part does: it’s a list of conditions joined with “OR” so Splunk returns matches for any of them.
+The (dest="<>" OR dest="<>" OR dest="<>") part further filters the results to only include events where the destination (dest) matches one of those specific values (here represented as placeholders <>).
+The pipe symbol (|) sends the filtered results into the next step, which is table file_name file_path host process_exec app Computer, telling Splunk to display the results in a clean table containing those columns: file name, file path, host, process executed, app, and computer name.
+Essentially, this query is designed to track certain .lock files hitting specific destinations and present that information in an easy-to-read table.
   ```
   index=*  (file_name="file1.lock"  OR file_name="file2.lock" OR file_name="file3.lock" OR file_name="file4.lock" OR file_name="file5.lock" OR file_name="file6.lock" OR file_name="file7.lock" OR file_name="write.lock"  ) (dest="<>" OR dest="<>" OR dest="<>") | table file_name file_path host process_exec app Computer
   ```